travlr-archived/CodeDepot/README.rst

   7) What if a software's execuation was most reliable and the most possibly secure from intrusion?
   8) What if a software user's privacy was held in the highest regard.

-CodeChain, it will be shown, is a system that could and will provide these desirable properties as well as others.
+CodeChain, it will be shown, is a system that could and will provide these desirable properties, as well as others.